iam-manzoor/Python-Learning/Day-4/README.md

 2. **Sets in Python**
    - Set is the collection of the unordered items.
    - Each element in the set must be unique & immutable.
+We can add new element but we cant modify the existing element.
    - Example: `nums = {1,2,3,4}`
    - Repeated elements stored only once.
 Example `set2 = {1,2,2,2}` `set2 = {1,2}`
    - Empty Set `null_set = set()`